francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - `reboot`
 on my linux mint development pc

+### Other Flashing options
+Flashing via Arduino IDE or Platform IO is of course possible as well.

-## Note about Orange pi OS
+## Note about Orange Pi OS
-Orange PI os looks to be an armbian fork with some tweaks for adding their UI and some extra software.
-Notably, you can easily install some media server software and a pi hole from the orangepi-config tool.
+Orange Pi OS looks to be an armbian arm64 fork with some tweaks for adding their UI and some extra software.
+Notably:
+- you can easily install some media server software and a pi hole from the orangepi-config tool.
-And advantage is also that Docker is already preinstalled and working well.
+- Docker and docker-compose is already preinstalled and working well.
+- armbian in the commands are renamed with orangepi, so eg `orangepi-config` instead of `armbian-config`, but also `orangepimonitor` instead of `armbianmonitor` etc.

 Default username and password there is root: orangepi. default hostname is orangepi5